ruggeri/tech-notes/ai/neural-nets.md

       examined, because they may well be incorrectly labeled training data.
 * He makes a note about cognitive science
+    * Theories from cognitive science. "feature theory": a concept is described by semantic features. "structuralist theory": structure is defined by relation to other concepts.
+    * Another note: sometimes we do conscious, explicit logical reasoning, but just as often we do commonsense reasoning by just seeing the answer unconsciously.
+(Not sure how this point is related to the prior ideas).
     * Basically, he says that neurons in a ANN don't represent a single concept.
 Connections don't represent one kind of relationship.